3 lesser-known risks that can cause premature birth

 2. Certain infections

 It’s long been known that sexually transmitted infections like gonorrhea or chlamydia can increase someone’s risk for preterm labor.
 Untreated urinary tract infections can also increase a woman’s risk for preterm delivery, so routine prenatal care is recommended as early as possible in pregnancy.

-“When you get an infection, your body sends out chemical messengers,” said Dr. Muller.
+“When you get an infection, your body sends out chemical messengers,” says Dr. Hodgson.
 “This is normal and part of a healthy immune system.
-However, when you’re pregnant, these chemical messengers are the same ones that trigger contractions and birth.
-If you have an infection, talk to your doctor about antibiotics—they may be able to treat the infection.
-If you’re prone to certain infections, ask your doctor about ways that you can prevent future infections.”
+However, when you’re pregnant, these chemical messengers that create the inflammation response are the same ones that can trigger contractions and sometimes preterm birth.”

 When you find out you’re pregnant, the last thought that may cross your mind is, “I better go see my dentist!”
-But studies show that gum disease and other dental problems can have a profound effect on premature birth.
+But studies show that gum disease and other dental problems are associated with preterm delivery.

 “Aside from routine dental cleanings, it’s important for expectant mothers and women who are considering getting pregnant to brush twice every day and floss after every meal,” says Dr. Hodgson.
 “Good oral hygiene can reduce the amount of inflammation in your body before you become pregnant, which may improve your chances of having a healthy pregnancy.”